eZmaxinc/eZmax-SDK-go/docs/BuyercontractGetCommunicationCountV1Response.md

 NewBuyercontractGetCommunicationCountV1ResponseWithDefaults instantiates a new BuyercontractGetCommunicationCountV1Response object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetObjDebugPayload

+`func (o *BuyercontractGetCommunicationCountV1Response) GetObjDebugPayload() CommonResponseObjDebugPayload`

+GetObjDebugPayload returns the ObjDebugPayload field if non-nil, zero value otherwise.

+### GetObjDebugPayloadOk

+`func (o *BuyercontractGetCommunicationCountV1Response) GetObjDebugPayloadOk() (*CommonResponseObjDebugPayload, bool)`

+GetObjDebugPayloadOk returns a tuple with the ObjDebugPayload field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjDebugPayload

+`func (o *BuyercontractGetCommunicationCountV1Response) SetObjDebugPayload(v CommonResponseObjDebugPayload)`

+SetObjDebugPayload sets ObjDebugPayload field to given value.

+### GetObjDebug

+`func (o *BuyercontractGetCommunicationCountV1Response) GetObjDebug() CommonResponseObjDebug`

+GetObjDebug returns the ObjDebug field if non-nil, zero value otherwise.

+### GetObjDebugOk

+`func (o *BuyercontractGetCommunicationCountV1Response) GetObjDebugOk() (*CommonResponseObjDebug, bool)`

+GetObjDebugOk returns a tuple with the ObjDebug field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjDebug

+`func (o *BuyercontractGetCommunicationCountV1Response) SetObjDebug(v CommonResponseObjDebug)`

+SetObjDebug sets ObjDebug field to given value.

+### HasObjDebug

+`func (o *BuyercontractGetCommunicationCountV1Response) HasObjDebug() bool`

+HasObjDebug returns a boolean if a field has been set.

 ### GetMPayload